aimeertaylor/Pv3Rs/README.md

 ### Unstable state:

-The R package is currently under development and thus it is liable to contain many errors.
+The R package is currently under development and thus liable to contain many errors.
 A model around which it is being developed is documented in the preprint [1], which is a continuation of [2].

 [1] [Taylor, Foo & White, 2022](https://www.medrxiv.org/content/10.1101/2022.11.23.22282669v1)